graphql/graphql-spec/spec/Section 3 -- Type System.md

 provided, the service does not support subscriptions.
 If it is provided, it must be an Object type.

-The query, mutation, and subscription _operation type_ must each be different types, if provided.
+Each provided query, mutation, and subscription _operation type_ must be different types.

 The fields on the query _operation type_ indicate what fields are available at the top level of a GraphQL query operation.